The Honest Guide · Chapter 5

 Portability, if you might move

-If you may practice in more than one state, the interstate compacts matter, and they sharply favor two of the four credentials.
+If you may practice in more than one state, the interstate compacts matter.
 The licensed psychologist is the most mobile today through PSYPACT, live in more than 40 states.
 The LPCC is next: the Counseling Compact is now issuing privileges in a small but growing number of states.
 The LCSW’s Social Work Licensure Compact has been activated but is not yet issuing multistate licenses.
-There is no interstate compact for marriage and family therapists at all.
+There is no MFT compact yet, so the other three credentials offer an easier route to multistate practice, and that is a real advantage.
+It does not rule out LMFT portability: LMFTs add states through each state’s licensure-by-endorsement process, and many states will credit a California LMFT license and supervised experience toward their own requirements.
+The details vary state to state, so check the destination board before you count on it.
+The MFT rules for every state are collected in MFT license requirements by state.
 One catch applies to everyone reading this in California: the state has joined none of the three compacts, so a move into or out of California runs through licensure by endorsement in both directions.
 The full mechanics are in the licensure chapter.

 Which one fits you